3Blocks-net/docs-pecunity-io/OctoWallet/Strategy Builder/Action Facets/uniswapv2.md

 ---
 icon: issue-reopened
+tags:
+  [
+    smart wallet,
+    smartwallet,
+    octo wallet,
-tags: [smart wallet, smartwallet, octo wallet, octodefi wallet, action facet]
+    octodefi wallet,
+    action facet,
+    Uniswap V2,
+  ]
 ---

 # Uniswap V2 Facet

+The `UniswapV2Facet` contract is designed as a facet that follows the **Diamond Standard (EIP-2535)**.
+This standard allows a smart contract to be modular and upgradable by integrating different "facets" that encapsulate various functionalities.
+By adding the `UniswapV2Facet` to a **smart contract wallet** that supports the Diamond Standard, users can extend the wallet’s capabilities to include all Uniswap V2 interaction functions provided by this facet.

-To use the **UniswapV2Facet** in the **StrategyBuilder** contract, you can integrate various token swap and liquidity functions from Uniswap V2 as steps in a strategy.
+With `UniswapV2Facet` in `StrategyBuilder`, users can integrate various token swap and liquidity functions from Uniswap V2 as steps in a strategy.
 This enables the creation of automated trading strategies that can perform token swaps, liquidity provision, and liquidity removal based on specified conditions, as well as percentage-based swaps and liquidity management.

-Below is a detailed guide on how each category of functionality can be utilized within a strategy in the **StrategyBuilder**.
+## Functionality Overview:

+- **Integration with Smart Contract Wallet**: Once the `UniswapV2Facet` is integrated into the smart contract wallet, users can access all its functions.
+This includes fundamental DeFi operations such as token swaps, adding and removing liquidity from token pools, and specialized actions like swapping a percentage of existing liquidity.

+- **Usage in StrategyBuilder**: The `UniswapV2Facet` functions are designed to integrate seamlessly with the **StrategyBuilder**—a component within the wallet ecosystem.
+This allows users to create sophisticated, automated strategies that utilize Uniswap V2's liquidity features, enabling actions such as automated token swaps, liquidity management, and portfolio rebalancing based on preset criteria.

+- **Direct Function Calls**: Beyond automated strategies, users or contracts with the required permissions can directly invoke any function from `UniswapV2Facet`.
+This grants on-demand, flexible access to Uniswap V2 operations, such as performing token swaps, adding/removing liquidity, and executing custom trading strategies.

+The integration of `UniswapV2Facet` into the **StrategyBuilder** enhances the capability to manage asset portfolios dynamically, providing users with powerful tools for liquidity management, trading, and automated DeFi strategies.

 ## Using UniswapV2Facet in StrategyBuilder